RustCrypto/utils/cmov/README.md

 Below are security issues this crate has experienced in the past:

 - [RUSTSEC-2026-0003]: Non-constant-time code generation on ARM32 targets
+- [GHSA-3rjw-m598-pq24]: `Cmov`/`CmovEq` on ARM64 can produce wrong results if high-bits of registers are set

 ## Minimum Supported Rust Version (MSRV) Policy